 - default

 - fqdn

 - dcmap

+- vivaldi

-The default OSD selection policy selects a random subset of OSDs that are responsive and have sufficient free disk space, whereas the fqdn and dcmap policies select those subsets of responsive OSDs with enough space that are closest according to fully qualified domain names and a data center map, accordingly.
+The default OSD selection policy selects a random subset of OSDs that are responsive and have more than 2GB of free disk space, whereas the fqdn and dcmap policies select those subsets of responsive OSDs with enough space that are closest according to fully qualified domain names and a data center map, accordingly.
+The vivaldi policy uses the vivaldi coordinates of OSDs and clients for selecting the closest replica.
 Besides, custom policies can be set by passing a list of basic policy IDs to be successively applied instead of a predefined policy name.